-The objective of this concentration is to provide the student with skills necessary to obtain a broad range of entry-level positions in the automotive collision/refinishing or trim fields.
-The student receives up-to-date training as a modern automotive collision/refinishing technician, plus specialty training in automotive trim and upholstery.
+The objective of this diploma program is to provide the student with skills necessary to obtain a broad range of entry-level positions in the automotive collision/refinishing fields.
+The student receives up-to-date training as a modern automotive collision/refinishing technician.
+Theory lectures and labs are used.